Infiniti Q60: Sales and marketing

 Kit Harington was featured in an Infiniti Q60 short film titled Tyger.
 According to an interview conducted by I4U News, Allyson Witherspoon, the director of marketing communications and media at Infiniti USA, said "The Kit Harington film is just the first piece of an completely integrated marketing campaign for the all-new Q60 that includes key strategic partnerships including media partners and influencers."
 In February 2017, Infiniti delivered bouquets of flowers to the doors of other Infiniti owners in a Q60 in Europe.

+Discontinuation

+In August 2022, Infiniti confirmed the Q60 will end production at the end of 2022 as its final model year, as the "[brand is] focusing on the most popular luxury automotive segments such as crossovers and SUVs, as well as the upcoming EV we recently announced that will be built here in the U.S."